shreyass-ranganatha/quirky-algorithms/README.md

 # Quirky Algorithms
-My take on some intricate, intriguing Algorithmic Problems!
+My take on some intricate, intriguing Algorithmic problems!

 ---